tytydraco/yessleep/out/I_read_a_page_from_a_book_that_brought_on_mental_anguish_and_now_I_want_nothing_more_than_to_finish_reading_it.md

 “The horrors, oh the horrors.
 Mankind must never know of the horrors that are in that book.”

 Charles has gone back home, he's going to devise a way to get into the office without getting caught.
 I sure hope he's using ideas that we have gotten from the book.
 Oh yes, I believe that would be the only way.

+I don't know how, but we have the [book](https://www.reddit.com/r/nosleep/s/tndZyiiOiy).